 - Rifts does the exact opposite when it comes to Powered Armor: any weapon powerful enough to penetrate it is more than powerful enough to reduce the wearer to pinkish mist after doing so.

-- It should also be noted that most mechs lacked an ejection system, they usually had their pilots' compartments armored, so the pilot(s) could survive their machine's destruction.
+- It should also be noted that while most mechs and vehicles lacked an ejection system, they usually had their pilot's compartments armored, so the crew could still survive their machine's destruction.